 arduino.close()

-This time, we write the value using the “write” function (in this example 9).
-The “Write” function sends bytes, so it is necessary to convert the value to bytes by preceding a b to the sent value (in this example b’9’).
+This time, we write the value using the “write” function (in the example, 9).
+The “Write” function sends bytes, so it is necessary to convert the value to bytes by preceding it with a b (in the example b’9’).

 Finally, we close the serial port with the “close()” function.

-Again, we had to import the time library to be able to use the Sleep function and provide a delay between the start of the serial port connection and the data sending.
+Again, we had to import the time library, to be able to use the Sleep function, and give some time between starting the serial port connection and sending data.

 With this, we now have the basic functions to send and receive information to Arduino from Python, using the PySerial library to control the serial port.
 It is easy to integrate these functions into our programs.